Foreign relations of Myanmar: Philippines

 Philippines established relations with Myanmar in 1956 and recognised its political name Myanmar.
 In 2012, Myanmar ranked 3rd to the lowest among the Philippines' trading partners in ASEAN.
 It only fared better than Cambodia and Laos.
 The Philippines and Myanmar traded only $47.07 million in 2012.
 The Philippines grant Burmese citizens visa-free access for 30 days.
 Myanmar on the other hand signed the visa exemption for Filipinos on 5 December 2013 effective 4 January 2014.
 The agreement allows Filipinos to stay in Myanmar up to 14 days visa-free.

 Cambodia

 Burma accorded de jure recognition to the newly sovereign state of Cambodia on August 16, 1954.
 On January 10, 1955, Burma and Cambodia agreed to establish diplomatic relations, which were maintained with the Lon Nol government after the deposition of Norodom Sihanouk in March 1970.
 Diplomatic recognition was later transferred to Democratic Kampuchea when Lon Nol's Khmer Republic was overthrown in April 1975.

 Indonesia

 Burma recognized the Republic of Indonesia as de jure sovereign power of the archipelago on December 27, 1949.
 A five-year treaty of friendship was signed in Rangoon on March 31, 1951.
 Indonesian President Sukarno paid his first visit to Rangoon on his way home from a journey to India and Pakistan in 1950.

 Singapore

 Singapore established diplomatic relations with the Union of Burma in 1966.
 However, it was only in May 1984 that the Embassy was opened in Yangon.

+Singapore is one of Myanmar's top investors and trading partners.
+In the past, Singapore faced scrutiny from Burmese democracy activists, exacerbated by Lee Kuan Yew's comments in 1996.
+After the 2021 Myanmar coup, Singapore adopted stronger stances against the military regime and pressuring the regime to cooperate with ASEAN's peace plan.
+However, Singapore continues to be a major source of equipment for the junta's weapons factories.